Application period for Fall 2019 is now closed, we will not be accepting applications after the deadline.

 - The department adheres to SFU's English-language requirements for graduate-program admission.
 Applicants not meeting the minimum standards will not be considered.

-- The department does not not accept qualifying students, nor does it offer a post-bachelor diploma or certificate; however, it does offer second degrees.
+- The department does not not accept qualifying students, nor does it offer a post-bachelor diploma or certificate; however, it does offer second undergraduate degrees.
 Please contact the Statistics and Actuarial Science Advisor for further details.

 - Letters of reference - Three (3) reference letters are submitted through the online application system by the referees directly.
 Once your application is submitted, an automatic email will be sent to your referees with complete instructions for submitting their letters of reference.